 Location: Jalan Parameswara

-The museum building is a replica of the palace during the reign of Sultan Mansur Shah (1456- 1477).
+This beautiful Sultanate’s Palace Museum was built as a replica of the palace during the reign of Sultan Mansur Shah (1456- 1477).
 The palace walls are decorated with a beautiful carving of floral and faunas motifs.
-It displays the dioramas of the Balairong Seri, the Roal Bedchamber, the battle between Hang Tuah and Hang Jebat and other exhibition materials.
+You can learn about the history of Melacca by viewing the dioramas of the Balairong Seri, the Roal Bedchamber, the battle between Hang Tuah and Hang Jebat and other exhibition materials.

 Location: Jalan Kota